AhmedAliAli811/Data-WareHouse-Garage-Education-Notes/README.md

-# Data Warehouse and Modeling Notes
+# Data Warehouse Notes
 * All notes taken from the [Big Data Engineering in depth Course](https://youtube.com/playlist?list=PLxNoJq6k39G_m6DYjpz-V92DkaQEiXxkF&si=kw2CJj5jUw2oNcej)

 ## Chapter One: Data Management

-****Data Management**** : The process of collecting, organizing, protecting, and storing an organization's data so it can be analyzed for business decisions.
+****Data Management****: The process of collecting, organizing, protecting, and storing an organization's data so it can be analyzed for business decisions.

 **Data Management Life Cycle**

 ![Data Management Life Cycle](Images/Data%20Management%20Cycle.png)
 1. **Idea**: The service you have to provide or the problem you have to solve.
 2. **Identify**: Obtain all data sources and identify their types.